-In establishing his academic preparation for study in Bob Jones University, students educated outside the United States must submit a credential evaluation report from World Education Services www.wes.org/application/.
-Applicants should request a course-by-course evaluation of their university work.
+In establishing his academic preparation for study in Bob Jones University, students educated outside the United States must submit a credential evaluation report from World Education Services (www.wes.org/ application/).
+Applicants should request a course-bycourse evaluation of their university work.
 Bob Jones University must be identified as a recipient of the completed World Education Services report.
-Academically the student is accepted for admission or declined admission on the basis of this evaluation; and advanced standing, if any, is allowed on the basis of recommendations made by the credentials committee.
+Academically the student is evaluated on the basis of this report; and advanced standing, if any, is allowed on the basis of recommendations made by the credentials committee.